swswsw/near-simple-2-2-multisig/README.md

 Withdraw requires approval from both owners.

-may be generalized to m-of-n multisig later.
+May be generalized to m-of-n multisig later.

+### status
+Deposit works.
+Working on withdraw.